ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The value of the CBOR byte string used as the scope encodes the CBOR array \[* \[Toid, Tperm\]\], where each \[Toid, Tperm\] element corresponds to one scope entry.

-This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM, that this profile MUST use to format and encode scope entries.
+This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM that this profile MUST use to format and encode scope entries.

-* The object identifier ("Toid") is a CBOR text string, specifying the topic name for the scope entry.
+* The object identifier ("Toid") is a CBOR text string, specifying the name of the application group (topic name) or the corresponding security group.

-* The permission set ("Tperm") is a CBOR unsigned integer, whose value provides details about the following:
+* The permission set ("Tperm") is a CBOR unsigned integer, whose value provides permission details associated with this topic's resources at the Broker or associated with this security group at the KDC.

-  - Admin (0), reserved for scope entries that express permissions for Administrators of Pub/Sub groups.
+  - Admin (0): Reserved for scope entries that express permissions for Administrators of pub/sub groups.
-  - GroupType (1), taking the value 0 in case of application group in Toid, and 1 in case of security group in Toid.
-  - Client permissions Publish (1), Read (2) and Delete (3), specifying Topic Data Interactions (as defined in {{I-D.ietf-core-coap-pubsub}}) that the Client is authorized to perform on 'topic_data' URI for the topic indicated by Toid.
-Publish is a PUT request to the 'topic_data' URI as indicated in its topic resource property.
-The Read (2) permission allows for both Subscribe (i.e., GET request with the Observe set to '0') and Read (i.e., GET request) on the topic data indicated by the Toid.
-Finally, Delete allows for DELETE request on the 'topic_data' URI.
-It must be noted that reading the configuration of   the topic indicated by Toid (i.e., GET and FETCH requests to the topic resource URI) is permitted by default.
+  - AppGroup (1): Used to indicate whether the Toid indicates an application group (i.e., 1 signals an application group, 0 signals a security group).
+  - Publish (1): Concerns the publication of data from the Client to the topic, by means of PUT request to the corresponding data resource at the broker.
+  - Read (2): Concerns either the subscription to the topic (i.e., a GET request with Observe option set to 0), or reading the latest published data to the topic data resource (i.e., GET request).
+  - Delete (3): Concerns the deletion of the topic data resource (i.e., DELETE request).

 The set of numbers representing the permissions is converted into a single number by taking two to the power of each method number and computing the inclusive OR of the binary representations of all the power values.
-Since this application profile considers user-related operations, the scope entries MUST have the least significant bit of "Tperm" set to 0.
+Since this application profile considers user-related operations, the scope entries MUST have the least significant bit of "Tperm" set to 0 (i.e., Admin is set to 0).

+It must be noted that, when Toid indicates the application group, the Client has always the permission to retrieve the configuration of the topic indicated by Toid (i.e., GET and FETCH requests to the topic resource at the broker).

+The specific interactions between the Client and the Broker are defined in {{I-D.ietf-core-coap-pubsub}}.

 ~~~~~~~~~~~
   AIF-PUBSUB-GROUPCOMM = AIF-Generic<pubsub-topic, pubsub-perm>
-   pubsub-topic = tstr ; Pub/sub topic name
+   pubsub-topic = tstr ; pub/sub topic name
                        ; (the associated security group)

    pubsub-perm = uint .bits pubsub-perm-details

    pubsub-perm-details = &(
     Admin: 0,
+    AppGroup: 1
-    Publish: 1,
+    Publish: 2,
-    Read: 2,
+    Read: 3,
-    Delete: 3
+    Delete: 4
    )

    scope_entry = [pubsub-topic, pubsub-perm]
 ~~~~~~~~~~~
-{: #scope-aif title="Pub/Sub scope using the AIF format"}
+{: #scope-aif title="Pub/sub scope using the AIF format"}
 {: artwork-align="center"}

 ## Authorisation response {#as-response}